matrix-org/complement/ONBOARDING.md

 #### Why do I get the error "Error response from daemon: Conflict.
 The container name "/complement_rooms_state_alice.hs1_1" is already in use by container "c2d1d90c6cff7b7de2678b56c702bd1ff76ca72b930e8f2ca32eef3f2514ff3b".
 You have to remove (or rename) that container to be able to reuse that name."?

 The Docker daemon has a lag time between removing containers and them actually being removed.
 This means you cannot remove a container called 'foo' and immediately recreate it as 'foo'.
 To get around this, you need to use a different name.
 This probably means the namespace you have given the deployment is used by another test.
-Try changing it to something else e.g `must.Deploy(t, "rooms_state_2", b.BlueprintAlice.Name)`
+Try changing it to something else e.g `Deploy(t, "rooms_state_2", b.BlueprintAlice.Name)`

 #### How do I run tests inside my IDE?